techidaily/site-video-creation-software/source/_posts/new-in-2024-split-trim-and-cut-avi-videos-with-these-top-notch-editors.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://screen-recording.techidaily.com/new-2024-approved-intrigue-initiates-the-leading-10-rogues/"><u>[New] 2024 Approved  Intrigue Initiates  The Leading 10 Rogues</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/2024-approved-the-perfect-end-youtube-outro-essentials-and-top-creators/"><u>2024 Approved  The Perfect End  YouTube Outro Essentials & Top Creators</u></a></li>
-<li><a href="https://some-skills.techidaily.com/2024-approved-toggle-picture-in-picture-feature-for-youtube-app/"><u>2024 Approved  Toggle Picture-in-Picture Feature for Youtube App</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/choosing-amongst-windows-n-versions-key-considerations/"><u>Choosing Amongst Windows N Versions: Key Considerations</u></a></li>
-<li><a href="https://youtube-video-recordings.techidaily.com/classic-cinema-revisited-step-by-step-video-guide/"><u>Classic Cinema Revisited  Step-by-Step Video Guide</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-change-tecno-camon-20-pro-5g-lock-screen-clock-in-seconds-by-drfone-android/"><u>How To Change Tecno Camon 20 Pro 5G Lock Screen Clock in Seconds</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/in-2024-how-can-we-bypass-tecno-spark-10c-frp-by-drfone-android/"><u>In 2024, How Can We Bypass Tecno Spark 10C FRP?</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-after-switching-from-motorola-moto-g24-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data After Switching From Motorola Moto G24 to Latest Samsung | Dr.fone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-infinix-note-30-bootloader-easily-by-drfone-android/"><u>In 2024, How to Unlock Infinix Note 30 Bootloader Easily</u></a></li>
-<li><a href="https://review-topics.techidaily.com/motorola-edge-2023-can-t-play-mp4-video-files-by-aiseesoft-video-converter-play-mp4-on-android/"><u>Motorola Edge 2023 can't play MP4 video files</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-make-a-masterpiece-top-online-photo-and-video-collage-generators/"><u>New 2024 Approved Make a Masterpiece Top Online Photo and Video Collage Generators</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-make-a-movie-like-a-pro-easy-tips-and-tricks/"><u>New 2024 Approved Make a Movie Like a Pro Easy Tips and Tricks</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-game-recording-made-easy-3-options-for-every-gamer/"><u>New In 2024, Game Recording Made Easy 3 Options for Every Gamer</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-a-lasting-impression-with-the-best-video-invitation-apps/"><u>New In 2024, Make a Lasting Impression with the Best Video Invitation Apps</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-a-movie-like-a-pro-easy-tips-and-tricks/"><u>New In 2024, Make a Movie Like a Pro Easy Tips and Tricks</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-a-movie-on-your-mac-a-comprehensive-tutorial/"><u>New In 2024, Make a Movie on Your Mac A Comprehensive Tutorial</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-a-movie-on-your-mac-tips-and-tricks-for-success/"><u>New In 2024, Make a Movie on Your Mac Tips and Tricks for Success</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-a-splash-10-leading-music-video-makers-of/"><u>New In 2024, Make a Splash 10 Leading Music Video Makers Of</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-an-impact-top-10-intro-creation-websites-free-and-paid/"><u>New In 2024, Make an Impact Top 10 Intro Creation Websites Free & Paid</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-an-informed-decision-choosing-a-trustworthy-youtube-mp4-converter/"><u>New In 2024, Make an Informed Decision Choosing a Trustworthy YouTube MP4 Converter</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-make-every-moment-epic-add-slow-motion-effects-to-your-videos-for-free-filmora/"><u>New In 2024, Make Every Moment Epic Add Slow Motion Effects to Your Videos for Free - Filmora</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-make-an-impact-top-10-online-intro-creation-tools-for-2024/"><u>New Make an Impact Top 10 Online Intro Creation Tools for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-make-an-informed-decision-choosing-a-trustworthy-youtube-mp4-converter-for-2024/"><u>New Make an Informed Decision Choosing a Trustworthy YouTube MP4 Converter for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/quick-fixes-for-why-is-my-samsung-galaxy-a24-black-and-white-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Quick Fixes for Why Is My Samsung Galaxy A24 Black and White | Dr.fone</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-make-an-impact-add-dramatic-slow-motion-to-your-videos-without-cost/"><u>Updated 2024 Approved Make an Impact Add Dramatic Slow Motion to Your Videos Without Cost</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-make-an-impact-top-10-free-and-paid-intro-maker-websites-reviewed/"><u>Updated 2024 Approved Make an Impact Top 10 Free and Paid Intro Maker Websites Reviewed</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-make-an-impact-top-10-intro-creator-websites-for-your-videos/"><u>Updated 2024 Approved Make an Impact Top 10 Intro Creator Websites for Your Videos</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-make-an-impact-top-10-online-intro-creation-tools/"><u>Updated 2024 Approved Make an Impact Top 10 Online Intro Creation Tools</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-make-every-moment-epic-add-slow-motion-effects-to-your-videos-for-free-filmora/"><u>Updated 2024 Approved Make Every Moment Epic Add Slow Motion Effects to Your Videos for Free - Filmora</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-make-every-moment-epic-slow-motion-video-editing-on-kapwing/"><u>Updated 2024 Approved Make Every Moment Epic Slow Motion Video Editing on Kapwing</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-make-a-movie-online-for-free-top-9-options/"><u>Updated In 2024, Make a Movie Online for Free Top 9 Options</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-make-a-statement-top-10-online-gaming-intro-creators/"><u>Updated In 2024, Make a Statement Top 10 Online Gaming Intro Creators</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-make-amazing-videos-on-your-mac-best-video-makers-compared/"><u>Updated In 2024, Make Amazing Videos on Your Mac Best Video Makers Compared</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-make-an-impact-top-10-intro-creation-websites-free-and-paid/"><u>Updated In 2024, Make an Impact Top 10 Intro Creation Websites Free & Paid</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-make-an-impression-top-video-invitation-apps-for-mobile-phones/"><u>Updated In 2024, Make an Impression Top Video Invitation Apps for Mobile Phones</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-make-every-moment-epic-add-slow-motion-effects-to-your-videos-for-free/"><u>Updated In 2024, Make Every Moment Epic Add Slow Motion Effects to Your Videos for Free</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-make-an-impact-top-pc-intro-makers-both-online-and-offline-for-2024/"><u>Updated Make an Impact Top PC Intro Makers , Both Online and Offline for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-make-every-moment-epic-a-guide-to-slow-motion-video-editing-on-kapwing-for-2024/"><u>Updated Make Every Moment Epic A Guide to Slow-Motion Video Editing on Kapwing for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"